Do you ever have one of those “aha” moments?

 Then the propeller cap was hot glued on, *see update below.

-*update 3-11-17- When we first put this plane together, I simply hot glued the propeller cap on but it would fall off the plane occasionally so my husband came up with a better way to fasten the propeller on so it wouldn’t fall off anymore.
+UPDATE: When we first put this plane together, I simply hot glued the propeller cap on but it would fall off the plane occasionally so we came up with a better way to fasten the propeller on so it wouldn’t fall off anymore.

 Remember the 2″x4″ block that was placed inside the body/gutter piece to give the plane weight?